nasheed-x/dharavi.org/README.md

 nginx: configuration file /etc/nginx/nginx.conf test is successful
 ```

-Nginx operates within the directory, so if you can't cd to that directory from the nginx user then it will fail (as does the stat command in your log).
+Nginx operates within the directory, so if you can't cd to that directory from the nginx user then it will fail.
 Make sure the www-user can cd all the way to the grav/www/html.
 You can confirm that the stat will fail or succeed by running

 ```
 sudo -u www-data stat /home/grav/www/html